SumoLogic/sumologic-documentation/docs/search/Behavior_Insights/LogExplain.md

 logs.
 For example, events of interest often contain information relevant to persistent errors, excess load, and high latency.

-You'll need to specify an event of interest as a conditional statement, this is called the Event Condition.
+You will need to specify an event of interest as a conditional statement, this is called the Event Condition.
 You can specify a condition to compare against the event-of-interest condition, this is called the Against Condition.
 If no Against Condition is provided, LogExplain will